 At the very least you’ll want to make sure all of your data is backed up before installing new firmware on your phone.

-iPhone 6s iOS 14.1 Problems
+iPhone 6s iOS 14.4 Problems

 The current list of iOS 14 problems includes abnormal battery drain, UI lag, issues with first and third-party apps, Touch ID issues, touchscreen problems, Exchange issues, Wi-Fi issues, Bluetooth problems, and more.

 If you’re nervous about the current state of iOS 14 problems, you might want to hang back and wait for Apple’s next batch of bug fixes.

-How to Fix iPhone 6s iOS 14.1 Problems
+How to Fix iPhone 6s iOS 14.4 Problems

-If you run into an issue on iOS 14.0, iOS 14.0.1, or iOS 14.1, you might be able to fix the problem(s) on your own.
+If you run into an issue on your current version of iOS 14, be it iOS 14.4 or an older version, you might be able to fix the problem(s) on your own.

 If you don’t know where to look, our list of fixes for the most common iOS 14 problems is a great place to start.

 If you start noticing horrendous battery life after the move to iOS 14, our tips should help you improve battery life going forward.

-iOS 14.0.1 Downgrade Open
+iOS 14.3 Downgrade Closed